rsy1026/sketching_piano_expression/README.md

 pip install -r requirements.txt
 ```

-Then run this command to make "sketching_piano_expression" a python package for importing inner functions easily:
+Then run this command to make `sketching_piano_expression` a python package for importing inner functions easily:

 ```
 pip install -e .
 ```

 ## Parsing features for training
 We should align three files to parse the features: score MusicXML, score MIDI and human performance MIDI.
-Raw data samples can be found in './scripts/data/data_samples/raw_samples'.
+Raw data samples can be found in `./scripts/data/data_samples/raw_samples`.

 Please make sure that MusicXML data has no error:
 * Please check if any notes are *hidden* by some annotations (such as trills, glissandos, etc.) in the MusicXML score (You may check with the *MuseScore* software).